The impact of autonomous driving on software & hardware needs

 From a large number of “one-function per ECU” to a more “centralized architecture” approach

-In order to address complexity and optimization constraints, carmakers and automotive suppliers has moved toward more centralized E/E alternatives, such as domain control units (DCUs), where a DCU controls several sub-domain ECUs (each sub-ECU processing to realize vehicular functions) and integrates them into a single, more cost-efficient domain unit – e.g. Aptiv’s Active Safety Domain Controller integrated by BMW, Visteon’s Domain Controller SmartCore, launched by Mercedes Benz; zone-oriented control units (ZCUs), where the vehicle is divided into zones and each zone integrates into a zone-ECU (the sub-ECUs does not perform any processing to realize a vehicle function) – e.g. Bosch’s zone-oriented E/E architecture; and cross-domain centralized units (CDCUs), where the functions of more than one domain are consolidated onto single ECU (similar to the DCU’s architecture)- e.g. Bosch’s vehicle-centralized ECU.
+In order to address complexity and optimization constraints, carmakers and automotive suppliers have moved toward more centralized E/E alternatives, such as domain control units (DCUs), where a DCU controls several sub-domain ECUs (each sub-ECU processing to realize vehicular functions) and integrates them into a single, more cost-efficient domain unit – e.g. Aptiv’s Active Safety Domain Controller integrated by BMW, Visteon’s Domain Controller SmartCore, launched by Mercedes Benz; zone-oriented control units (ZCUs), where the vehicle is divided into zones and each zone integrates into a zone-ECU (the sub-ECUs does not perform any processing to realize a vehicle function) – e.g. Bosch’s zone-oriented E/E architecture; and cross-domain centralized units (CDCUs), where the functions of more than one domain are consolidated onto single ECU (similar to the DCU’s architecture)- e.g. Bosch’s vehicle-centralized ECU.

 All these solutions, the domain, cross or zone controllers, reduce the number of ECUs in the vehicle, enable sufficient SW-HW integration and increase the functionality of software modules.
-Centralized solutions are widely adopted by carmakers and suppliers and proved to deal well with the safety and security aspects of vehicles functionality.
+Centralized solutions are widely adopted by carmakers and suppliers and proved to deal well with the safety and security aspects of vehicle functionality.

-Nevertheless, the ADAS and infotainment domain remain still a hot spot for centralized implementation as -not only- poses hard real-time requirements in terms of performance and computing, but also requires harmonization of hardware developed systems to enhance the continuous upgradability of the burgeoning software applications.
+Nevertheless, the ADAS and infotainment domain remain still a hot spot for centralized implementation as -not only- poses hard real-time requirements in terms of performance and computing, but also requires harmonization of hardware-developed systems to enhance the continuous upgradability of the burgeoning software applications.

 Trends toward electrification and smart-connected technologies will result in significant growth in the automotive electronics and software market